To Tell The Truth

 since He would have been telling us a lie.
 Truth sets us free, and being free enables us to understand truth.
 This may be considered a

 paradox or circular logic, but it seems to be the case either way.
-I think Jesus simply meant that because He is "the truth",
+I think Jesus simply meant that because He is "

 Here's Thinking of You